MinGRn/Script/mysql/README_en.md

 # mysql -uroot -p
 ```

-- Update Root User Password Use Following Command:
+### Update Root User Password Use Following Command:

 ```
 mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'MyNewPass4!';
 ```

-> Your password does not satisfy the current policy requirements ?
+**Your password does not satisfy the current policy requirements ?**

+> **Note:** If you fire time login, you need update password first, exit mysql client and run `mysql_secure_installation` command.
 >
+> **You can check out the demo video below to see how mysql is installed！**

-> When you modify or create a user password when prompted this information, you can view `validate_password` to modify the corresponding authentication information :
+When you modify or create a user password when prompted this information, you can view `validate_password` to modify the corresponding authentication information :
->

 ```
 mysql> SHOW VARIABLES LIKE 'validate_password%';